JupiterOne-Archives/docs-old/guides/compliance/compliance-mapping-evidence.md

 SharePoint or Google Docs), or via a direct uploaded (e.g. a screenshot or PDF).

-Both external evidence types require a `name` and an optional `description`, in  addition to the `webLink` URL for links or the provided document for uploads.
+Both external evidence types require a name and have an optional description.

 ## Notes